-The proposed bill makes it unlawful to knowingly possess a personal-use quantity of marijuana or marijuana paraphernalia, imposing specific penalties for violations.
-Adults aged 18 and older will face a $25 fine or up to three hours of community service, while minors will be required to complete up to five hours of community service or a drug awareness program.
-Notably, possession of cannabidiol treatment preparations is exempt from this law, and individuals cannot be arrested for a marijuana infraction.
-Municipalities are barred from enacting or enforcing regulations regarding personal-use marijuana possession, and any existing ordinances prior to July 1, 2025, will be nullified.
+The bill establishes new regulations regarding the possession of marijuana and its paraphernalia, making it unlawful to knowingly possess a personal-use quantity.
+Individuals aged 18 and older found in violation will incur a $25 fine or face up to three hours of community service, while those under 18 will be required to complete up to five hours of community service or a drug awareness program.
+Notably, possession of cannabidiol treatment preparations is exempt from this law, and individuals cannot be arrested for marijuana infractions.
+Municipalities are barred from enacting or enforcing regulations on personal-use marijuana possession, and any existing ordinances prior to July 1, 2025, will be nullified.
 The bill also ensures that marijuana infractions will not be classified as drug offenses, will not affect driving privileges, and cannot be used to deny public assistance or disqualify individuals from being adoptive parents.

 Statutes affected: As introduced: 21-5706, 21-5709, 21-6607, 22-3717